New SpaceX Starship prototype SN10 rocket could fly as soon as Wednesday

-Just a few weeks after its predecessor SN9 flew high and then crash-landed on Texas' Gulf Coast, SN10 will try to improve on that performance, and it might happen as soon as Wednesday.
+The prototype tests are coming extremely quickly for SpaceX's Starship program.
+Only weeks after its predecessor SN9 flew high and then crash-landed on Texas' Gulf Coast, SN10 will attempt to improve on that performance, and it could happen as soon as Wednesday.
+If you want to follow the high-altitude flight test live, we'll have a link right here, shortly before SpaceX's livestream begins.

-SN10 and SN9 are the latest iterations of SpaceX and Elon Musk's Starship prototypes that the company has been developing in full view at its facility in Boca Chica, Texas.
-Musk has promised that the next-generation rocket will be capable of revolutionary point-to-point travel around the globe, as well as to the moon, Mars and beyond.
+SN10 and SN9 are the latest iterations of SpaceX and Elon Musk's Starship prototypes that the company has been developing in full view at its facility in Boca Chica, Texas (or Starbase, as it might be known soon).
+Musk has promised that the next-generation rocket will be capable of revolutionary point-to-point travel around the globe, as well as sending civilians to the moon, Mars and beyond.

 Over the past few years, Starship prototypes have progressed from making short, low-altitude "hops" to high-altitude flight demonstrations.
 The past two serial numbers, SN8 and SN9, have both flown to altitudes comparable to where commercial jets cruise, but then came in for explosive hard landings.